Vulcan-Fire/Car_Rental/README.md

 # Car_Rental

-Car Rental Management System
+*YOU ARE ADVISED TO HAVE ALL THESE FILES IN ONE FOLDER FOR THE RENTAL SYSTEM TO WORK* Car Rental Management System
 Overview
 This project is a simple Car Rental Management System implemented in C++.
 The system allows customers, employees, and managers to interact with the car rental service.
 Users can rent and return cars, while managers have additional functionalities such as adding/removing customers, employees, and cars, as well as checking the owner of a rented car.